Kogi elections: PDP protests, alleges irregularities in assembly poll | TODAY.NG

-The Peoples Democratic Party (PDP) in Kogi State has protested alleged irregularities in Saturday’s House of Assembly election in Olamaboro Local Government Area of the state.
+The Peoples Democratic Party (PDP) in Kogi State has protested alleged irregularities in last Saturday’s House of Assembly election in Olamaboro local government area of the state.

-In a protest letter titled, ‘Protest Against Serious Irregularities In The State House of Assembly Election of March 9, 2019 in Olamagboro LGA, Kogi State’, the party listed such irregularities as massive vote buying, thuggery, criminal intimidation of PDP agents, threat to lives, among others by the All Progressives Congress (APC).
+In the protest letter titled ‘Protest Against Serious Irregularities In The State House of Assembly Election of March 9, 2019 in Olamagboro LGA, Kogi State’, the party listed such irregularities as massive vote buying, thuggery, criminal intimidation of PDP agents, threat to lives, among others by the All Progressives Congress (APC).

-The protest letter dated March 9, 2019 signed by Alhaji Yahaya Alfa, PDP Leader, Olamagboro LGA; Adams Olofu, Chairman, Olamagboro LGA, and Emmanuel Ekele, PDP Collation Officer, Olamagboro LGA, a copy of which was made available to newsmen, was addressed to the state’s INEC Resident Electoral Commissioner (REC), and copied the INEC Electoral Officer at the local government area.
+The protest letter dated March 9, 2019 signed by Alhaji Yahaya Alfa, PDP Leader, Olamagboro LGA; Adams Olofu, Chairman, Olamagboro LGA, and Emmanuel Ekele, PDP Collation Officer, Olamagboro LGA, was addressed to the state’s INEC Resident Electoral Commissioner (REC), and copied the INEC Electoral Officer at the local government area.

 “This large-scale intimidation, harassment and killing of PDP supporters were perpetrated across the length and breadth of the local government area.”